-DORA and AI Tools: What Financial Entities Need to Know
+DORA & AI Tools: What Financial Firms Must Do (2026)

-AIovert Security Team
+AIovert Security & Compliance Team

 The short answer

-Consumer AI tools are external ICT services.
-Staff pasting client or transaction data into them creates data-leakage and concentration risk that DORA expects firms to identify, monitor, and mitigate as part of their ICT risk-management framework.
-The same exposure engages EU data residency and AI compliance concerns.
+Yes.
+Consumer AI tools are external ICT services, so staff pasting client or transaction data into them creates data-leakage and concentration risk that DORA expects firms to identify, monitor, and mitigate under their ICT risk-management framework (Articles 5–16).
+The exposure is measurable: according to Cyberhaven, 11% of the data employees paste into ChatGPT is confidential, the kind of uncontrolled flow to an external provider DORA is designed to surface.

 Frequently asked questions